syncfusion-content/java-file-format-docs/java-file-formats/word-library/mail-merge/mail-merge-events.md

 {% endtabs %}

-The following code example shows getDataTable method which are is to get data for mail merge.
+The following code example shows the getDataTable method, which is used to get data for mail merge.

 {% tabs %}